TheLartians/StaticTypeInfo/README.md

 The type name is extracted from the macro `__PRETTY_FUNCTION__` (clang/gcc) or `__FUNCSIG__` (on MSVC) inside a probe function and converted to a `string_view` using the `constexpr` constructor.
 The type index is a 64 bit fnv1a hash of the type name.

+## Hash collisions

+hash collisions are theoretically possible but very unlikely, assuming that fnv1a is a sufficiently strong hash function.
+If the generated hashes are more or less uniformly distributed the [probability of a collision](https://en.wikipedia.org/wiki/Birthday_problem) should be approximately `T^2 / (2^65)` for any reasonable number of types `T`.
+So for a program with 1000 unique types, the probability of a hash collision in that program is on the order of `10^(-14)`, which is incredibly unlikely.
+For most real-life purpose we can therefore assume all hashes to be unique.

+If you are paranoid or working on a security relevant project, you could bring that probability down to `0` with a simple test case checking the uniqueness of all used type indices within the project.

 ## Compatibility

 The library has been tested with AppleClang 11, Visual Studio 16 2019, and gcc-9.